Amish Country Tour Menominee Nation Cultural Tour Mohican Nation Tour

 Truly a unique place, Shawano Country is home to two Native American Nations, and Amish Community.
 Our driving and self-guided cultural tours showcase historic attractions, pristine picnic and recreational facilities, charming craft and antique shops, wildlife viewing, and a glimpse of a much simpler way of life.

 Shawano Country is a special place to enjoy autumn's kaleidoscope of colors and cultures.
 Mid-September to Mid-October is generally considered fall peak season, but it varies from year to year.
+Click here for an up-to-date fall color report for Shawano County and Wisconsin.
 Choose from a variety of cultural tours including the Amish Country Tour, Menominee Nation Cultural Tour, Mohican Nation Cultural Tour, and Walls of Wittenberg Murals Tour.
 You can enjoy these driving tours any time of the year, but fall provides a relaxing and colorful backdrop to your travels.

 Over the centuries, many explanations have been offered as to why leaves change color each fall.
 According to a Native American legend, celestial hunters slew the Great Bear in the autumn and his blood dripping on the forests, changed many leaves to red.
 Other trees were turned yellow by the fat that splattered out of the kettle as the hunters cooked the meat.
 Actually the colorful splendor enjoyed by both visitors and residents is the result of some complex coordination by Mother Nature.
 First, she chills the air to just above freezing to start the coloring process.
 During the growing season, the leaves are filled with green chlorophyll and other pigments.
 When temperatures drop, chlorophyll production stops and the colored pigments are revealed.
 Next, Mother Nature adds an abundance of bright sunny days, then a pinch of rain and presto - a brilliant natural palette has been created.